 - Periodic reports to referring physicians

-- A three-month transition program is available to interested participants who wish to extend their time in cardiac rehabilitation
+- A transition program is available to interested participants who wished to extend their time in exercise training